InsightReactions/TinyLlama/README.md

   - mDNS service is pre-installed during the [Installation step](#installation) and is required for proper functioning of the http://tinyllama.local url.
 To uninstall it, you can simply run `sudo apt remove tinyllama-mdns`.
 - Tiny Llama Home Server
   - GNOME Location services are enabled by default for system clock timezone sychronization

+**Important Notice: The use of this product is not suitable for children and should only be used under adult supervision.**

+Tiny Llama is designed to provide a robust experience with cutting-edge open-source generative AI technologies, but it's essential to acknowledge that some features may not be suitable for all audiences, especially young users.

+**Please note the following:**

+* Some models and plugins may inadvertently contain mature or explicit content.
+* Certain features, such as chat interfaces, may allow for unmonitored dissemination of concepts or theories that children may be unprepared for.
+* The product's default configuration does not include any built-in parental controls or filtering mechanisms.

+**To ensure a safe experience:**

+* Adult supervision is strongly recommended when using the services provided by Tiny Llama, especially for children under 18 years old.
+* Parents and guardians should review the product's features and content before allowing their children to use it.
+* By using this product, you agree that InsightReactions LLC. is not responsible for any harm or damage caused by the misuse of this product.